-Lambda uses linear elastic fracture mechanics (LEFM) computer codes to predict the fatigue crack growth behavior of structures with a variety of damage and loading geometries.
-LEFM codes are routinely used to solve crack growth behavior under complex load history and residual stress distribution from processes such as LPB® and shot peening.
+Lambda uses linear elastic fracture mechanics (LEFM) to predict the fatigue crack growth behavior of structures with a variety of damage and loading geometries.
+LEFM is routinely used to understand crack growth behavior under complex load history and residual stress distributions from processes such as LPB® and shot peening.

 LEFM is based on the analysis of crack growth in linear elastic materials.
 It provides a tool for determining the life expectancy of structures and components.
 Based on linear elasticity theory, the stress intensity factor and the stress field near the crack tip can be calculated for a specific component.
 By comparing the total stress (calculated applied and measured residual) to the fracture toughness of the material, the onset of crack propagation can be determined.
 Our lab uses this in combination with the residual stresses measurement to determine the effect of residual stress on fatigue theoretically.